 Remove meats from the fridge at least an hour before cooking, as this will take the chill off them

-"For the first hour of cooking any meat, cover completely with foil to help steam the meat then remove the foil for the duration of cooking, only shielding wings legs.
-Then re-cover any cooked foods with foil again to keep it warm."
+"For the first hour of cooking any meat, cover completely with foil to help steam the meat then remove the foil for the duration of cooking, only shielding wings and legs.
+Then re-cover any cooked foods with foil again to keep them warm."

 Cooking meat on the barbecue?
 Fiona has you covered.
 "Preheat the barbecue on the highest setting (240°C), cook for the first hour on high then reduce the temperature to a medium heat (180°C) for the duration of the cooking time," she suggests.

 "If you have a three- or four-burner BBQ, use the outside burners only and place the tray in the centre (this is called indirect cooking).